maintain3r/terraform-course-beginner/04-backends/README.md

 As it was said above, the plan will also contain the backend config so that TF knows where to save the information about the latest state of your infra regardless of what backend is the most recent.
 This means that TF does not use the most recent config of the backend you configured after the terraform plan command, it uses the one that was known at the moment the plan was created.
 In this case, you can even create a plan and store it in a different file that you may want to execute later after checking everything it plans to change in your infra.
 $ `terraform plan -out myplan` will create a plan file and store everything it wants to change in your infra.
-Also, it will add  backend configuration at the time of creating this plan into the same file myplan.
+Also, it will add backend configuration at the time of creating this plan into the same file 'myplan'.
+You can even open file 'myplan', it's an archive container file that you can open and see whta files it contains.

 You can check what TF wants to modify in your infra before you actually apply it.
-$ `terraform show myplan` shows the content of myplan file (you can't just open it using smth like "cat" cmd, as it's a bin format_.
+$ `terraform show myplan` shows the content of myplan file (you can't just open it using smth like "cat" cmd, you open it as archive).
 $ `terraform apply myplan` will apply your plan

 Let's say we run terraform plan and then apply to create what we need.